Alloy demonstration templates

 - Based on the responsive Bootstrap by Twitter HTML framework

-The templates are distributed as a dotnet template.
+CMS distributes the templates as a dotnet template.
 See install a sample site.

 Design philosophy

-Template development with ASP.NET MVC is supported since version 7.
-The Alloy templates are created as an example of how to build a CMS site with good characteristics, both in terms of maintainability and performance.
+Template development with ASP.NET MVC has been supported since version 7.
+Optimizely created the Alloy templates as an example of how to build a CMS site with good characteristics in terms of maintainability and performance.
 They also show an example of how conventions in MVC can be tuned to suit a website like Alloy.

-The Alloy templates were initially built after discussions with developers working with ongoing CMS and MVC development projects.
-These discussions, prototyping, and the unique characteristics of the Alloy site were distilled into a number of design decisions geared towards making it easy to extend the Alloy site with new content types and functionality.
-Since then, the templates have been continually updated and extended.
+Optimizely built the Alloy templates after discussions with developers who worked with ongoing CMS and MVC development projects.
+The discussions, prototyping, and unique characteristics of the Alloy site were distilled into design decisions to make extending the Alloy site with new content types and functionality easy.
+Since then, the templates were continually updated and extended.

-Alloy is using MVC (Model-View-Controller) but CMS supports Razor Pages and templates built in client-side frameworks as well.
+Alloy uses MVC (Model-View-Controller), but CMS also supports Razor Pages and templates built into client-side frameworks.

 Models